taprootactivation/Taproot-Activation/README.md

  | | |
  | | |

 Want to be included in the list?
 Email alejandro@poolin.com or create a pull request [here](https://github.com/taprootactivation).
-Meida enquires alejandro@poolin.com
+Media enquires alejandro@poolin.com